Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

             return strip_tags($value);
         }

-        //calling the following on an instance of this model would strip all tags from the property value:
+        //calling the following on an instance of this model
+        //would strip all tags from the property value:

         echo $model->property;